Dhghomon/easy_rust/README.md

 # Interior mutability
 ## Cell

-**Interior mutability** means having a little bit of mutability inside your struct.
+**Interior mutability** means having a little bit of mutability on the inside.
 Rust has some ways to let you safely change values inside of a struct that is immutable.
 First, let's look at a simple example where we would want this.
 Imagine a ```struct``` called ```PhoneModel``` with many fields:

 ```rust
 struct PhoneModel {